Amzani/apidesk-sdk-test-def/docs/models/components/listleadsresponsetype.md

 # ListLeadsResponseType

-Specifies the category or nature of the website, such as 'personal', 'business', or 'portfolio'.
-This string helps in classifying the website's purpose or role in relation to the lead, aiding in better organization and filtering of website data.
+Specifies the category or role of the website in relation to the lead, such as 'personal', 'business', or 'portfolio'.
+This information helps in categorizing and filtering leads based on their associated websites.

 ## Example Usage